Yes, this question occurred to today me as I was reviewing a tax return:

-But a customer list is not good forever.
-If we do not engage with the list, or even if we do but not everyone is willing to become our customer, the value of the list diminishes with time.
+A customer list is not good forever.
+If we do not engage with the list, or if we do and find that not everyone is willing to become our customer, the value of that list diminishes with time.
 Amortization allows us to write it off over time, based on our guess as to the useful life of the list.
-These days, a customer list that has not engaged with me after two years is likely stale, although it depends on the nature of the business and the list.
+These days, a customer list that has not engaged with a company after two years is likely stale, although it depends on the nature of the business and the list.

 What does amortization on the tax return tell us?

-For me, the best indicator of what is going on is the balance sheet if it is an 1120, 1120S or 1065 that is required to include the balance sheet.
+For me, the best indicator of what is going on is the balance sheet.
+If it is an 1120, 1120S, or 1065 a balance sheet is required.
 (Smaller companies are not.)

 Go down the assets and find intangible assets.

 - If the asset is listed but there is no accumulated amortization, the asset is not being amortized.
 This means it is an asset, like intellectual property, that is not declining in value and has an indefinite life.
 Even with those assets, the company is required to consider if the value is impaired and write it down if the future benefits have dropped below the original cost.

 - If the asset is listed and the accumulated amortization is not as high as the asset, either the value of that asset has not fully declined or there is a mix of assets, some declined and some that do not decline in value.

 - If the asset is listed and the accumulated amortization is equal to the asset amount, the asset is fully declined based on the accounting estimate.
 It may also just disappear from the balance sheet due to write-offs.

 As those of you who have attended our training on tax return analysis (click here to access online training), we focus on more than just number-crunching and filling out worksheets to understand the borrower and their operations if they are a business.
 Going beyond the rule to add back amortization, and understanding what it means when you see it on the balance sheet, can help you understand the business.